-Nothing irks me more than when I walk into the bathroom, grab my toothbrush, turn on the faucet, and pivot left to see my wife railing ten other people in the bathtub.
+Nothing grinds my gears more than when I walk into the bathroom, grab my toothbrush, turn on the faucet, and pivot left to see my wife railing ten other people in the bathtub.
 It just LOOKS bad ― the tube could be so much neater.

 Other people in long term relationships may find these little bugbears all too familiar.
-Perhaps their partner forgets to wring out the sponge after washing the dishes, or tosses their socks around the house all willy-nilly.
-For me, it’s that my wife squeezes the toothpaste tube from the middle instead of the bottom, and also shouts into a walkie-talkie, “Come on in, comrades, the sheets are fresh!” to prompt a gaggle of sex addicts to kick down our bedroom door and stampede the bed so she can peg them from all sides while I try to sleep every night.
-Against all logic, it just bugs me.
-I can’t explain why.
+Maybe their partner forgets to wring out the sponge after washing the dishes, or tosses their socks around the house all willy-nilly.
+For me, it’s that my wife squeezes the toothpaste tube from the middle instead of the bottom.
+She also waits until I snuggle into bed every night and then shouts into a walkie-talkie, “Come on in, boys, the sheets are fresh!” so a hoard of sex addicts can kick down our door and stampede our bedroom while she pegs them from all sides as I scream for her to please stop.
+I can’t explain why, but gah, does that irk me!

 But after one too many sticky note reminders, I’ve accepted that she just won’t learn this silly toothpaste and not-violating-our-vows-and-joint-sense-of-trust thing.
 I love everything about this woman, and that means I will accept her flaws.
-Eleven of her flaws, to be precise: her ten cheating partners, Rita, Flawn, Dawniel, Elijahbeth, Schnood, Orstaniel, Mikshawnitski, Vincehnt, Hornnah, and Mixabel; and that one God-forsaken Crest tube.
-I won’t allow a pet peeve to crescendo into disdain like my friend Terry did with his ex-husband Nigel, only to separate over something as trivial as laundry sorting method and Nigel signing off the rights to Terry’s life when Terry could not give medical consent during a coma.
+Eleven of her flaws, to be precise: her ten cheating partners, Rita, Daniel, Onyx, Flawn, Elijahbeth, Schnood, Vincehnt, MickShawnaseigh, Hornnah, and Mixabelluh; and that one God-forsaken Crest tube.
+I won’t allow a pet peeve to spiral into disdain like my friend Terry did with his ex-husband Nigel.
+They split because they disagreed about how to sort laundry and the fact that Nigel signed off the rights to Terry’s life when Terry could not give medical consent during a coma.
 I know they could’ve worked it out.

 After all, it only takes three seconds for me to re-mallet the tube to get a smooth squeeze or to shoo ten nude strangers out from hiding in our daughter’s closet every morning.
 Sure, her small quirks annoy me, but they also make me love her.